psignoret/aad-sso-wordpress/README.md

 A WordPress plugin that allows organizations to use their Azure Active Directory user accounts to sign in to WordPress.
-Organizations with Office 365 already have Azure Active Directory and can use this plugin for all of their users.
+Organizations with Office 365 already have Azure Active Directory (Azure AD) and can use this plugin for all of their users.

 - Azure AD group membership can be used to determine access and role.
 - New users can be registered on-the-fly based on their Azure AD profile.